RafaColorado/RafaColorado/README.md

 - 👋 Hi, I’m @RafaColorado
-- 👀 I’m interested in Azure and AI
+- 👀 I’m interested in Containers and AI
-- 🌱 I’m currently learning PowerShell Azure
 - 💞️ I’m looking to collaborate on an AI project that help me to learn
 - 📫 How to reach me coloradoraf@gmail.com